egor-tensin/cmake-common/docs/ci.md

-`ci-boost` and `ci-cmake` are thin wrappers around `boost-download`/`boost-build` and `cmake-build` accordingly.
+`ci-boost` and `ci-cmake` are thin wrappers around `boost-download`/`boost-build` and `project-build` accordingly.
 They work by reading environment variables and passing their values as command line parameters to the more generic scripts.
 This facilitates matrix-building the project without too much fuss.

 For example, the following Travis workflow: